akka/akka-projection/akka-edge-docs/src/main/paradox/guide/5-deploying-the-services.md

 SQL
 :  @@snip [create-tables.sql](/samples/grpc/restaurant-drone-deliveries-service-scala/ddl-scripts/create_tables.sql) { }

-## Deploy local drone control
+## Deploy the Restaurant Drone Deliveries Service

-FIXME

-We are going to deploy the `shopping-cart-service` in region `us-east-2`.
+We are now going to deploy the `restaurant-drone-deliveries-service` to the created kubernetes cluster in `us-east-2`.

 This step is for deploying:

 * Java: https://github.com/akka/akka-projection/tree/main/samples/grpc/shopping-cart-service-java
 * Scala: https://github.com/akka/akka-projection/tree/main/samples/grpc/shopping-cart-service-scala

-Build the image:
+Build and publish the docker image to docker.io:

 Scala
 :  ```